forestgrape/coronavirus/2_biological/coronavirus.md

 A virion needs to reach possibly a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane in the order of nanometers.
 All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
 The virion-target match can happen because the virion is moved to the target, the target is moved to the virion or a combination.

 The infectable cell can be:
-* in the same host| another host
+* in the same host or in another host
-* in the same tissue| another tissue
+* in the same tissue or in another tissue
-* of the same cell type| another cell type
+* of the same cell type or of another cell type

 #### Virion Activation